Bryan Kohberger sentenced to life in prison for murdering 4 Idaho students

-BOISE, Idaho — (AP) — Bryan Kohberger, the masked man who sneaked into a rental home near the University of Idaho campus and stabbed four students to death in late 2022, faced the families of his victims in court Wednesday before he was sentenced to life in prison.
+BOISE, Idaho — (AP) — Bryan Kohberger, the masked man who sneaked into a rental home near the University of Idaho campus and stabbed four students to death in late 2022, faced their families in court Wednesday before he was sentenced to life in prison.

-At the sentencing hearing, the families did not get any answers about why he did it or how he came to target the home on King Road in the rural college town of Moscow.
-But Kohberger, 30, was sentenced to life in prison for murdering Madison Mogen, Xana Kernodle, Kaylee Goncalves and Ethan Chapin.
+The families did not get any answers about why he did it or how he came to target the home on King Road in the rural college town of Moscow.
+But Kohberger, 30, was sentenced to life in prison without parole for murdering Madison Mogen, Xana Kernodle, Kaylee Goncalves and Ethan Chapin.

 He pleaded guilty earlier this month in a deal to avoid the death penalty.
-He had an opportunity to speak at the sentencing but declined to do so.
+He declined to speak in court.

-The victims' loved ones shared emotional statements, with some expressing sadness, anger and even forgiveness.
+The victims' loved ones shared emotional statements, with some expressing sadness, anger or even forgiveness.

 Here's what to know about Kohberger's sentencing.